 Candidates are also unlikely to have their application accepted if they have been: convicted of a sexual, violent, financial or drug-related crime, or banned from working with children.
 Once aspiring instructors have met the legal requirements, the qualifying process can start.
 In order to officially join the ADI Register, candidates must first earn their stripes as an ADI.

 If you thought it was difficult enough for learners to get their hands on a full driving licence, have some sympathy for driving instructors.
-In order to join the ranks of DVSA-approved instructors, they have to pass three tests.
+In order to join the ranks of DVSA-approved instructors, they must pass three tests.

 |Part 1: Theory